grap/openupgrade-framework/openupgrade_framework/readme/DEVELOP.rst

-The `odoo_patch` folder contains python files in a tree that mimicks the folter tree of the Odoo project.
+The `odoo_patch` folder contains python files in a tree that mimicks the folder tree of the Odoo project.
 It contains a number of monkey patches to improve the migration of an Odoo database between two major versions.

 So far, we are able to make everything work without overwriting large blocks